 The exact requirements to register in each category may change from time to time and the most current details can be found on SACAP’s website (https://www.sacapsa.com/page/conditions).
 In summary though, it is helpful to understand that the requirements to register in the professional categories become more stringent as you move down the list above.
 As an example, the educational requirement to qualify as an Architectural Draughtsperson is a National Senior Certificate, while Architects need a Master’s degree.
 For this reason, it is illegal for a person registered in one category to use the names reserved for more senior categories.
 Therefore no person may legally refer to themselves as a “Professional Architect” unless they are registered with SACAP in this category.

-Though the legal framework now allows for any registered architectural professional to sign off on plans, the large differences between registration categories poses a clear risk to clients.
-Though there are reputable and experienced professionals practicing in each of the four categories of professional architectural registration, the low entry requirements for some categories of registration make it far easier for individuals to legally market themselves as performing architectural work of a type that they lack the necessary competencies to adequately perform.
+Some unscrupulous architectural professionals act as if there is no difference between different registration categories, effectively promoting themselves as being able to take on work which they are not proven competent or legally allowed to do.
+Though there are reputable and experienced professionals practicing in each of the four categories of professional architectural registration, the low entry requirements for some categories of registration increase the risk levels for clients who do not clearly understand the difference between the categories.
 It is for this reason that, when considering the appointment of architectural professionals in such categories, clients need to carefully consider the track record and experience of such a professional to ensure that they are competent to carry out the architectural work for the project in question.